Under-Secretary-General for Peace Operations

-Mr. Jean-Pierre Lacroix is the Under-Secretary-General for Peacekeeping Operations.
+Mr. Jean-Pierre Lacroix is the Under-Secretary-General for Peace Operations.

 Mr. Lacroix brings to the position over 25 years of political and diplomatic experience, with a focus on multilateral organizations, and on United Nations activities and programmes.